Did Models Learn Sufficiently? Attribution-Guided Training via Subset-Selected Counterfactual Augmentation: Methodology

-\textbf{Deletion Score:} This objective quantifies the impact on model confidence when excluding the selected regions $S$.
-It is designed to be twofold: to actively drive the prediction towards the counterfactual class $y_{\text{counter}}$ (a), while simultaneously suppressing any remaining confidence in the ground-truth class $y_{gt}$ (c).
+\textbf{Deletion Score:} This score measures the influence of removing the selected regions $S$ on the model's prediction.
+It serves a dual purpose, actively increasing the model's confidence for the counter class $y_{\textit{counter}}$ while simultaneously decreasing the confidence for the ground-truth class $y_{\textit{gt}}$.

-\textbf{Insertion Score:} This component quantifies model confidence based only on the selected regions $S$.
-It serves as a critical fidelity regularizer, ensuring $S$ is faithful to the original $y_{gt}$ prediction (d) while penalizing any support for the counterfactual class $y_{\text{counter}}$ (b).
+\textbf{Insertion Score:} This score evaluates the predictive fidelity of the selected regions themselves.
+It ensures that $S$ still preserves sufficient evidence for the ground-truth class $y_{\textit{gt}}$ and penalizes any spurious support for the counter class $y_{\textit{counter}}$ .

-In these equations, $f_c(X)$ represents the model's predicted confidence for class $c$ (e.g., \text{counter} or \text{gt} class) on input $X$.
-The ``deletion'' operation $I(V \setminus S)$ is defined as the input $I$ with regions $S$ masked (e.g., $I \odot (\mathbf{1} - M_{S})$).
-Similarly, the ``insertion'' operation $I(S)$ is the input $I$ with only regions $S$ visible (e.g., $I \odot M_{S}$).

-The marginal gain function is derived from this utility function $\mathcal{F}(S)$, which is a weighted sum of these two scores.
-This objective, controlled by hyperparameters $\lambda_1$ and $\lambda_2$, can be defined first by combining the scores and then expanding into the full four-term formulation:

-\textbf{Utility Function Analysis: } This dual-objective design, fully expanded in Equation. (\ref{eq:full_objective_expanded}), is critical.
-The terms driven by $\lambda_1$ (a, b) actively identify regions that, when removed, flip the prediction to $y_{\text{counter}}$.
-The terms driven by $\lambda_2$ (c, d) act as a regularizer, ensuring these regions are precisely the ``shortcuts" the model actually used for its original $y_{\text{gt}}$ decision.
-The greedy search terminates upon reaching a budget $k$ or a confidence threshold $\tau_{\text{cf}}$, yielding the final counterfactual attribution map $\mathcal{A} = M_S$.
-Specific details of the hyperparameter experiments are provided in the supplementary materials.